markusl/cdk-ecr-image-scan-handler/README.md

   });
 ```

-Hook each ECR repository to that topic:
+Hook each ECR repository to report image scan results to the previously created topic:

 ```ts
   const ecrRepository = new ecr.Repository(stack, 'DemoEcrRepository', {